Cleared for deployment on border, enhanced Pinaka rockets to add muscle power to Indian Army

 New Delhi, Nov 05: The new version of the Pinaka rocket system was developed to counter the People's Liberation Army threat along the Line of Actual Control in Eastern Ladakh.

-On Wednesday, the DRDO said said it successfully test-fired a new version of the Pinaka rocket system off the coast of Odisha.
+On Wednesday, the DRDO said it successfully test-fired a new version of the Pinaka rocket system off the coast of Odisha.
 This is an important development as the PLA has deployed a large number of rocket regiments in support of artillery guns.

 Both the enhanced Pinaka and guided Pinka have been cleared for development on the borders, officials OneIndia spoke with said.